Skip to main content

 Explore Programs

 Experiential learning extends from the classroom to the community, as students are involved in hands-on learning from year one.
 Five unique lab spaces offer opportunities for learning & research, while practicums and internships offer the chance to apply skills and knowledge learned in the classroom to real-world situations.
 Dietetics students participate in community-supported programming, providing nutrition education and cooking demonstrations at locations throughout the Dayton area.
 Health Science students also participate in community programs, student-led organizations, and research with faculty and peers.
-Nursing students participate in clinicals starting their second year, and can become a licensed registered nurse (RN) after year three.
-As licensed RNs, they are able to work during their final year of the program.
-Sport & Wellness students complete both a required 10-hour per week practicum and a full-time internship prior to graduation.
+Nursing students participate in clinicals starting their second year, and graduate with dual ASN and BSN degrees.
+Health & Wellness and Sport Management students complete both a required 10-hour per week practicum and a full-time internship prior to graduation.

 Explore Programs